Remember that scene in The Matrix where Neo’s having Kung Fu training uploaded directly into his brain and at the end he’s all like, “I know Kung-fu”?

-What you need to understand is that the majority of what you hear and see on TV (news, talk shows, etc) is ‘entertainment’; the rate of new discoveries in health and fitness is despairingly slow compared to the demand for new and interesting stories.
+The majority of what you hear and see on TV is ‘entertainment’, and the rate of new discoveries in health and fitness is despairingly slow compared to the demand for new and interesting stories.
 This disconnect causes…well, this to happen.

-Regardless if someone has a gazillion followers, a PhD, has been on your favourite talk show, and your friend Becky swears by their dumbfuck plan: if they’re making a really out-there, wacky claim, like, oh I dunno, harvesting the sun’s energy to realign your chakra’s, lose fat, cleanse your soul, and cure cancer – they’re probably, most likely, definitely full of shit.
+- Listen to the claim: Regardless if someone has a gazillion followers, a PhD, has been on your favourite talk show, and your friend Becky swears by their plan if they’re making outlandish claims, like, oh I dunno, harvest the sun’s energy to realign your chakra’s, lose fat, cleanse your soul, and cure cancer – they’re probably, most likely, definitely full of shit.

 5. You Can’t Trust Yourself

-The hell It’s about, is you – and everyone else –, suck at imagining yourself in the future.
+The hell it’s about is you, like everyone else, suck at imagining yourself in the future.

-When we make a prediction about the future, we base how we’re going to feel then, on how we feel right now, and because we’re making these predictions based on how we’re currently feeling, they’re never really accurate.
+When we make a prediction about the future, we base how we’re going to feel in the future on how we feel right now, and because we’re making these predictions based on how we’re currently feeling, they’re never really accurate.
 Actually, they’re most definitely always wrong.

 This inability to imagine the future is what psychologists have termed an empathy gap: The inability to empathise with your future self in the moment when you’re driven by your present desires, causing you to choose immediate gratification over your long term goal.